Home

 Answer the following questions to determine whether palliative care might be right for you or someone close to you.
 Remember, you can receive palliative care at any point in your illness.

 1. 1.
-Do you, or someone close to you, have a serious illness such as:
+Do you have one or more serious illnesses such as:

 • Cancer